-A single VLAN can function as the voice VLAN.
+On the GSS108EPP switch, a single VLAN can function as the voice VLAN.
 By default, VLAN 1 is the voice VLAN.
 If you created other VLANs, you can select another VLAN as the voice VLAN.

 To select the voice VLAN and Class of Service: